Angelus-Rosedale Cemetery

-Angelus-Rosedale Cemetery is a cemetery at 1831 West Washington Boulevard in the Harvard Heights neighborhood, southwest of Downtown.
+Angelus-Rosedale Cemetery is a cemetery, located at 1831 West Washington Boulevard in the West Adams neighborhood of Los Angeles, southwest of Downtown.

+History

-It was founded as Rosedale Cemetery in 1884, when Los Angeles had a population of approximately 28,000, on 65 acre of land running from Washington to Venice Boulevard (then 16th Street) between Normandie Avenue and Walton and Catalina Streets, and often used by California politicians, notably former Mayors of the City of Los Angeles.
-The interments include pioneers and members of leading families in Los Angeles and the state.
+Located in the West Adams neighborhood of Los Angeles, the cemetery was founded as Rosedale Cemetery in 1884, when Los Angeles had a population of approximately 28,000, on 65 acre of land running from Washington to Venice Boulevard (then 16th Street) between Normandie Avenue and Walton and Catalina Streets.
+It is often used by California politicians, notably former Mayors of the City of Los Angeles.The interments include pioneers and members of prominent families in Los Angeles and the state.

 Rosedale was the first cemetery in Los Angeles open to all races and creeds, and was the first to adopt the design concept of lawn cemeteries.
 This is where the grounds are enhanced to surround the graves with beautiful trees, shrubs, flowers, natural scenery and works of monumental art.
 Among the more traditional structures, headstones and mausoleums, the cemetery also has several pyramid crypts.

 In 1887, the second crematory in the US was opened at Rosedale Cemetery.
 It was also the first crematory west of the Rocky Mountains.
 The initial cremation took place on June 16, when the body of Mrs. Olive A. Bird (c.
 1845–1886), wife of prominent physician O.B.
 Bird, was cremated.
 By 1913, there had been 2,392 cremations performed at Rosedale.
 Next to the cemetery at 1605 S. Catalina Street is another cremation facility, the domed, observatory-shaped Chapel of the Pines Crematory.

 In 1993, Rosedale was bought by the Angelus Funeral Home on Crenshaw Boulevard and renamed Angelus-Rosedale Cemetery.